 Why life insurance is important to have

-Life insurance, as noted above, is critical for a variety of reasons.
+Life insurance is critical for a variety of reasons.
 Here are three major ones:

 It can protect your family